yiisoft/cache/README.md

 $arrayCache = new \Yiisoft\Cache\ArrayCache();
 ```

-If you need a simpler yet more powerful way to cache values based on recomputation callbacks using just
-two methods `getOrSet()` and `remove()`.
-Plus additional features such as invalidation dependencies and
+If you need a simpler yet more powerful way to cache values based on recomputation callbacks use `getOrSet()` and `remove()`, additional features such as invalidation dependencies and
-"Probably early expiration", you should wrap PSR-16 cache instance with `\Yiisoft\Cache\Cache`:
+"Probably early expiration" stampede prevention, you should wrap PSR-16 cache instance with `\Yiisoft\Cache\Cache`:

 ```php
 $cache = new \Yiisoft\Cache\Cache($arrayCache);